The Magician

 Now is the time for making positive changes and even becoming your own personal trainer!

-You are failing to stick to routines and are perhaps too focused on what others think.
+You are failing to stick to routines, and perhaps too focused on what others think.

 This may be a time to rethink, because your current health plans are doomed to failure.